 But here’s the thing, the programming to be and act from a place of aggression and violence cannot succeed unless we subscribe to it.
-Once we see that it is simply programming, that it is indeed an attempt by a faction of the human collective to walk a low vibrational and highly addictive path, then we can simply switch that programming off.
+Once we see that it is simply programming, that it is indeed an attempt by a faction of the human collective to walk a low vibrational frequency and highly addictive path, then we can simply switch that programming off.

 How do we switch it off?
 We make a list, and observe all the areas where we feel wronged, where we are defending ourselves, where we are attacking others.
 We observe each item on our list until we see the larger picture.
 Until we are no longer energetically affected by the conflict or attack.
 Until we no longer “want to do something about this”, to bring it to justice.
 But remember, if it involves you or someone else’s physical or psychological survival or wellbeing, do get yourself or the person under attack away if possible and if not possible, then defend, act and protect.
 Why?
 Because survival of our person is different to the survival of our small self.

 Do note that aggression and conflict are highly addictive.
 They are dramatic, and we love drama.
 Drama and conflict do not exist outside of the small self.
 The fact that they do not exist outside of the small self is often the reason why we hold on to the small self so strongly.

 Our reality, our planet and species, still supports low level experiences such as war, conflict, drama and such.
 This is a fact.
 Our species is empowered with the choice.
 It is up to us whether we want to hold on to those low level games or not.
 That’s why there is such heavy programming happening via our media, culture and religions, to hold onto the small games.
 We are exposed to them and the effect is the same as someone being exposed to crack cocaine for the first time.
 We either become totally addicted to it, refuse to ingest it, or “recover” after being addicted to it for a long or short time.